 What does the book convey?

-Beauty and ugliness, together, form a concept shaped by perception and individual understanding, layers of interpretation that are built through one’s cultural background, geographical location, and personal life experiences.
-These layers create impressions that guide a person’s judgments and decisions throughout life.
-This layered ideology is what I have brought into book form: a tactile and visual object composed of pages with varying textures, colors, and sizes.
-The book itself becomes a metaphor for the complexity of perception, a representation of how judgments are never singular or fixed, but built through accumulations of influence.
-My work explores how the concepts of beauty and ugliness are not rooted in any absolute truth but are instead figments of the human mind.
-Every attempt to categorize thoughts, objects, or events stems not from inherent logic but from subjective experience.
-These conceptual layers, constantly filtered and altered through different stages of life, reflect the overlapping and evolving ideas within the human brain.
-Through material, form, and narrative, the book invites the reader to experience this continual re-evaluation, offering an embodied understanding of perception as fragmented, fluid, and deeply personal.
+Together, beauty and ugliness constitute a concept that is molded by personal perception and understanding, layers of interpretation that are constructed by a person's cultural background, geographic location, and life experiences.
+These layers create impressions that shape a person's decisions and evaluations for the rest of their life.
+A book, which is a tactile and visual object composed of pages with varying sizes, colors, and textures, is what I have created out of this complex ideology.
+The book itself becomes a metaphor for the complexity of perception, demonstrating how opinions are shaped by a variety of factors rather than being definitive or unique.
+My art examines how the ideas of beauty and ugliness are products of the human imagination rather than being grounded in any unchanging reality.
+These conceptual layers, which are constantly filtered and altered throughout life, reflect the overlapping and evolving concepts in the human brain.
+The book offers an embodied understanding of perception as fragmented, fluid, and intensely personal by inviting the reader to experience this ongoing re-evaluation through material, form, and narrative.

 How is it important?